Openscapes/2023-swrcb/github-clinic/marielle.md

 *Note that this image lives in the folder one level above our `github-clinic` folder, and we indicate that with the two periods `..`*

 Your turn!
 Change or add something in Markdown and make another commit: write a human-readable commit message, and press the green button to commit changes.

+### Task 2 Practice: Using Markdown

+*Who knew that using Reddit would come in handy at work?* **Although I guess I've also used it in Rmarkdown documents.** Can't seem to figure out how to do underline, so I guess that's not a thing.